FallibleInc/security-guide-for-developers/vulnerabilities-stats.md

 [Back to Contents](README.md)

-### HackerOne publicly disclosed bugs Stats
+### Hackerone publicly disclosed bugs Stats

-At the time of writing, the HackerOne platform had 1731 publicly disclosed bugs in companies such as Twitter, Uber, Dropbox, Github etc.
+At the time of writing, the Hackerone platform had 1731 publicly disclosed bugs in companies such as Twitter, Uber, Dropbox, Github etc.
 8 of the bugs were removed as outright spam.
 9 others were related to bugs in the Internet or a specific programming language.
 Out of the remaining 1714, we were able to classify 1359 issues using some code and manual work.